sjomik2000/Calendara/README.md

 + 2025.04.21 - Added Microsoft.EntityFramework.InMemory package for testing EF Core functionality.
 Fully tested
 database layer and repository files.
 + 2025.04.22 - Created Web base layer and added CORS configuration in API to connect to the Web layer.
-Created calendar container with previous/next month paddings and buttons to navigate to next/previous months and # years.
+Created calendar container with previous/next month paddings and buttons to navigate to next/previous months and years.
 Added current day display and loaded all events from database.
++ 2025.04.23 - Updated web layout (index.html) and styling (styles.css) with better structured containers
+for calendar and headers.
+Created list event container with sorting mini algorithm.
+Added selected and current day visual functionality.
+Created date and weekday formatting for UK culture displays.
+Added event display with event information with ability to open geolocation in Google maps.
+Added event action buttons (WIP).